Teckas-Technologies/jobreadydevs-30days-challenge/Readme.md

 ### Step 4: Add Another Route (Optional)
 1. Add a new route to serve a custom response.
 For example, an `/about` route:
     ```javascript
+    // Route to handle GET /about
     app.get('/about', (req, res) => {
+        // Respond with a message
         res.send('This is the Student Management App API!');
     });
     ```